 Administration of member benefits is one of VRS's core responsibilities.
 To carry out this and other duties, the agency must be effectively managed.
-Notable topics related to benefits administration and agency management include agency spending growth and a decrease in the voluntary contributions of hybrid plan members in 2021 as new members have joined the plan.
+Notable topics related to benefits administration and agency management include agency spending growth and a decrease in the percentage of hybrid plan members making voluntary contributions as new members joined the plan.